Create-Third-Places/DMVBoardGames/README.md

-This repo contains the source code for https://dmvboardgames.com/, a website to find public board game events in the DMV area.
+This repo contains the source code for https://dmvboardgames.com/, a website to promote in person board games in the DMV area.

+Contact gulu@createthirdplaces.com if you are interested in learning more or want to share feedback.

 ## How to run locally